 - Create a shadow puppet performance

-Do I need a special license to drive an RV?
+Is there a licence I need to operate an RV?

-Where can I store my RV during the offseason?
+Where can I keep my RV when it's not in use during the offseason?

 What are three tips for winterizing an RV?